Haffi112/haffi112.github.io/_posts/2016-04-25-percolation-with-inhibition.md

 Below you can see an implementation of asynchronous bootstrap percolation with inhibition made with [d3js](https://d3js.org).
 The green nodes send positive messages and the red nodes send negative messages.
-A vertex turns active (and remains active) if the number of positive vertices it has received ever exceeds the number of negative messages it has received by at least $$K$$.
-You can try to control which fraction of the excitatory vertices turn active by changing the number of inhibitory neurons.
+Each vertex keeps track of how many positive messages it has seen minus the number of negative vertices.
+We refer to this as the *potential* of the vertex.
+A vertex turns active (and remains active) if its potential ever reaches $$K$$.
+You can try to control which fraction of the green vertices turn active by changing the number of negative vertices.
+When the potential of a vertex becomes negative we color the vertex blue.
+Vertices which reach this state have a lower chance of ever turning active.
+They can but for most of them they are essentially frozen.

 <div id="simulation">
 </div>